nickbstudy/notes/C#/Delegates.md

 public delegate void OpDelegate(int First, int Second);
 ```

 Any static or non-static method that conforms to the declared signature can be used as a delegate.

-Some examples of
+- Creating and using a void
+- Return values and parameters
+- Multicast delegates and chains ( += )
+- Action & Func
+Action = a void delegate
+Func a delegate with a return